 Age rating: Is this a game for the older market with some mild swearing?
-If the translator is aware of the target rating then the text can be localised to suit.
-Swearing guidelines vary in each country so a clear indication is key.
+If the translator is aware of the target rating then the text can be localized to suit.
+Swearing guidelines vary in each country, so a clear indication is key.

-Screenshots/Video of UI: If you can provide a short video that contains footage of the UI then that really helps too.
+Screenshots/Video of UI: If you can provide a short video that contains footage of the UI then that really helps.
 The game translator can then understand how much space they have to play with.
-It will also help with context of strings (see below).
+It will also help with context of strings.

-What should and shouldn’t be localised: If this is a first-time translation then you should have a list of what you do and don’t want localised.
-You may not however be the best person to make this call, so speak with your game localisation partner.
+What should and shouldn’t be localized: If this is a first-time translation then you should have a list of what you do and don’t want localized.
+You may not, however, be the best person to make this call, so speak with your game localization partner.

 Do you feature “\n” in the strings?
 Do you need to have a space before the “\n”?
 Are there rules to follow?

 The more the merrier on these guidelines.
-If the game translator is fully aware of the limitations and rules, then the number of errors found later can be greatly reduced!
+If the game translator is fully aware of the limitations and rules, then the number of errors found at localization QA stage can be greatly reduced!

-All too often translators are provided with a file containing a collection of strings with no description or context.
-As a result they find that there are so many unknowns when wanting to provide appropriate translation.
-Should they speculate and use guesswork to base their translations on?
-Hmm, we don’t think they should.
-Sometimes context can be worked out if the String ID has a clear structure and points to where it will be used.
+When translators are provided with a file containing a collection of strings with no description or context, they find that there are so many unknowns when wanting to provide appropriate translation.
+What do they do?
+Use guesswork.

 A few examples for you:

-- FIRE.
-What does FIRE mean?
-Fire (as in to shoot) or Fire (as in the logs/coal burning hot thing)?
+FIRE.
+What does it mean?
+Fire (as in ‘to shoot’, verb) or fire (as in the ‘logs/coal burning hot thing’, noun)?

 Then there are things like HAT and CHAIR (to provide two examples).

-You should be clear in what kind of hat or chair it is.
-Many languages will have specific words for the type of hat or chair.
-It it a hat or cap?
+You should be clear in what kind of hat or chair it is as any languages will have specific words for different meanings.
+Is it a hat or a cap?
 Is it a top hat, deerstalker or bowler?
-With regards to chair, is it a dining chair, armchair, office chair etc?
+With regards to chair, is it a dining chair, armchair, office chair, etc?

 Clarity and context is key, it’s not the greatest advert for your game if the player is told to find a hat and the translation for this hat is very different to what they are looking for.

-You also need to ensure that you have separated and duplicated strings with references to Tap, Touch and Press depending on the platform (for example).
-Tap and Touch are regular terms when it comes to mobile platforms but very rarely used on consoles.
-Again a popular area where game translation team will regularly notify the development team to point out an inaccuracy.
-Once pointed out then the dev team have to create a specific string which is a pain and can be mitigated earlier in the dev cycle.
+Ensure that you have separated and duplicated strings with references to “Tap”, “Touch” and “Press” depending on the platform.
+“Tap” and “Touch” are regular terms when it comes to mobile platforms but very rarely used on consoles.
+If the game translation team regularly notifies the development team to point out an inaccuracy, the developers have to create a specific string which is a pain and can be mitigated earlier in the dev cycle.

-It’s extremely important that these platform specific strings are identified.
-Any problems found once in submission can jeopardise release date and corresponding PR and marketing you may have planned.
-The importance cannot be overstressed.
-A little extra effort in preparing your strings will result in minimising the potential for this catastrophic event.
+Any problems found once in submission can jeopardize release date and corresponding PR and marketing you may have planned.
+A little extra effort in preparing your strings will result in minimizing the potential for this catastrophic event.